跳到主要內容區塊

 /001/Upload/686/relpic/45246/130756/8ab005d4-a5b1-4fbb-a71e-ff459aee8482.jpg/001/Upload/686/relpic/45246/130756/c1f5b4a9-657d-40bb-8521-290afb4dd739.jpg

-Up the hill from Xinbeitou metro station, away from the bustling Beitou Hot Spring District, is a tranquil area filled with greenery and buildings—Beitou Zhongxin New Village, which is Taiwan’s only military dependents’ village with hot springs.
+Up the hill from Xinbeitou metro station, away from the bustling Beitou Hot Spring District, is a tranquil area filled with greenery and buildings—Beitou Heart Village, which is Taiwan’s only military dependents’ village with hot springs.
 The main road leads to the most distinctive hot spring bathhouse in the village.

 /001/Upload/686/relpic/45246/131478/96de995e-2ca4-4448-9b93-0ccb1d45c83c.jpg/001/Upload/686/relpic/45246/131478/ea0cfd65-ea51-4b75-bc85-ec30b06aead0.jpg